 Students who participate in the SSSP services of assessment, orientation, and engage in academic planning with a counselor and maintain a comprehensive student educational plan receive higher registration priority than students who do not participate in SSSP.

 Student Success and Support Program Services:

-- Assessment and Course Placement Services – Provided by Assessment Services, measures students’ abilities in English, reading, mathematics, learning and study skills.
+- Assessment Services – Provided by Assessment Services, measures students’ abilities in English, reading, mathematics, learning and study skills.
 Assessment results are used to determine course selection, honors eligibility and referral to specialized support services.

-- Orientation Services – Available for new and returning students through the Counseling Support Services office.
+- Orientation Services – Available for new and returning students through the Welcome Center and online through the student portal.
 Provides students with an introduction to the College, information regarding possible educational goals, and use of Counseling and other Student Services.

 - Counseling Services – Provided by the Office of Counseling, Advising and Matriculation through Counseling Support Services, or for students affiliated with a special program such as the Extended Opportunity Program and Services (EOPS) or the Disability Resource Center (DRC).
 Counseling services are available to all students who participate in the SSSP and complete assessment and orientation.